FOR: Instructors Participating in Online Course Redesign

 Peer Review: Contact two instructors who have been through the training and review process from the list above.
 Submit their names to Colleen Carmean, who will provide current forms and criteria.
-Once your course is peer-reviewed with forms signed and returned to the Faculty Resource Center, the DL Supplement Approval Form and paperwork are recorded through to Chancellor's Office (Ginger MacDonald) to UW Curriculum Committee.
+Once your course is peer-reviewed with forms signed and returned to the Faculty Resource Center, the DL Supplement Approval Form and paperwork are recorded through the Chancellor's Office to the UW Curriculum Committee.

 If you are hoping to schedule your online course in an upcoming quarter, make note of dates that finished paperwork needs to be submitted to Seattle: Quarter Deadlines for Curriculum Committee Submissions